sohaib-nadeem/YADA/README.md

 ## Description
-An android app that allows multiple users to draw on a canvas together in real-time, making sharing ideas easier and more interactive.
+YADA (Yet Another Drawing App) is an android app that allows multiple users to draw on a canvas together in real-time, making sharing ideas easier and more interactive.

 ## Team Members
 Akshita Choudhury (a49choud@uwaterloo.ca),